j-marable/diabetes_project/README.md

 ## Purpose and Usage:

-- Purpose - demonstrate the usage of Artificial Intelligence Models in combination with medical data to further build and/or extrapolate medical diagnositc abilities
+- Purpose - demonstrate the usage of Artificial Intelligence Classification Models via supervised learning in combination with medical data to further build and/or extrapolate medical diagnositc abilities

 - Usage - this code uses the attached database 'diabetes_clean.csv' which is a compilation of diabetes diagnosis, medical, socioeconomic, and medical risk factors based of the CDC's BRFSS teleophone survey.